krother/pandas_go_to_space/edit_columns/README.rst

 ----

-Create a DataFrame with a single Column
+Create a DataFrame with a single column
 ---------------------------------------

 Simulate the ships' altitude over time with a resolution of one second.